ianphil/learn-lang/2018-golang.md

 I've played with Go Lang some, so this year all my spare time will be spent using Go.

+## Why?

+DevOps or automation is something I've done as a big part of my career over the years.
+It seems that Go lang is well suited for this.
+Also...
+Docker, Kubernetes use it so I'd like to understand it better.

 ## Trends
  - Stackoverflow
  - GitHub